Welcome! This is the documentation for ASpecD – a framework for handling spectroscopic data focussing on reproducibility.

 Extensive user and API documentation

-The ASpecD framework is currently under active development and still considered in Alpha development state.
-Therefore, expect frequent changes in features and public APIs that may break your own code.
+The ASpecD framework is currently under active development and still considered in Beta development state.
+Therefore, expect changes in features and public APIs that may break your own code.
 Nevertheless, feedback as well as feature requests are highly welcome.

 Where to start¶